oppia/oppia-web-developer-docs/Writing-state-migrations.md

 ## Steps to follow while writing state migrations
 1. Make the necessary changes to the State class (or its descendant classes) to reflect the post-migration state structure.
-2. Make the necessary changes to the NEW_STATE_TEMPLATE in the constants.js file to reflect the post-migration state dict structure.
-3. Increment the CURRENT_STATE_SCHEMA_VERSION in the feconf.py file.
+2. Increment the CURRENT_STATE_SCHEMA_VERSION in the feconf.py file.
-4. Increment the CURRENT_EXP_SCHEMA_VERSION in the exp_domain.py file and similar changes in the question_domain.py file.
+3. Increment the CURRENT_EXP_SCHEMA_VERSION in the exp_domain.py file and similar changes in the question_domain.py file.
-5. Start with writing _convert_states_v(old_state_version)_dict_to_v(old_state_version + 1)_dict method in exp_domain.py files under Exploration class and in question_domain.py under Question class.
+4. Start with writing _convert_states_v(old_state_version)_dict_to_v(old_state_version + 1)_dict method in exp_domain.py files under Exploration class and in question_domain.py under Question class.
 In exp_domain.py, update the ```Exploration._migrate_to_latest_yaml_version``` method to use your conversion function (not required for question_domain.py, this is done automatically).
-6. Write a conversion function _convert_states_v(old_state_version)_dict_to_v(old_state_version + 1)_dict in draft_upgrade_services.py that makes appropriate upgrades to data that resides in ExplorationChange lists.
+5. Write a conversion function _convert_states_v(old_state_version)_dict_to_v(old_state_version + 1)_dict in draft_upgrade_services.py that makes appropriate upgrades to data that resides in ExplorationChange lists.
+Here you have to check if the changes from your conversion function can be made to the draft_change_list available.
+If the changes can be made make sure to update the drafts otherwise raise `InvalidDraftConversionException` which will drop the changes in the drafts.
+If no changes needs to be done to the draft you can simply return the draft_change_list.
+You will be able to see examples for this in the previously mentioned functions.
-7. Changing existing test files (Note: this list is not exhaustive.
+6. Changing existing test files (Note: this list is not exhaustive.
 These files include tests that utilize a full state dictionary, but there are tests not listed here and tests that use a subset of state- like AnswerGroup, Interaction, etc.- that may have to be updated) :
    - Change core/tests/data/oppia-ThetitleforZIPdownloadhandlertest!-v2-gold.zip file with the updated schema.
    - Change the dict and yaml form of state in the following files wherever required:
      - core/controllers/editor_test.py